Open Source Hardware Embedded ARM Linux single board computer with Allwinner A20 dual core CORTEX-A7 1GB RAM and Gigabit Ethernet

 Upgraded and improved version of A20-OLinuXino-LIME with double the RAM and Gigabit Ethernet

-- Allwinner A20 dual core Cortex-A7 processor, each core typically running at 1GHz and dual-core Mali 400 GPU
+- Allwinner A20/T2 dual core Cortex-A7 processor, each core typically running at 1GHz and dual-core Mali 400 GPU

 - 1GB DDR3 RAM memory

-- SATA connector with 5V SATA power jack
+- Native SATA support with connector and 5V SATA power jack

 - Capable of FullHD (1080p) video playback